YikangGui/ROC-Story-Prediction/README.md

 2. Logistic Regression

-   We implemented a LR model which is in ./src/lr.py.
+   We implemented a LR model which is in `./src/lr.py`.
 To run this model,

    `python lr.py`

-   Notice: This may take 10 hours to fine-tune the doc2vec model.# ROC-Story-Prediction
+   Notice: This may take 10 hours to fine-tune the doc2vec model.